 An exciting way of exploring this spot is by visiting at night, as you will be fascinated by the illuminated ruins.
 In the daylight, you can get to attend concerts and entertainment events.
 There is also Old Town, which is a pedestrian-only zone.
 It is a UNESCO-recognized World Heritage Site.

 On this trip, you are bound to cross the borders of Bosnia and Herzegovina.
-This means that you must have the international driver’s license for Croatia and your green card covering the two places.
+This means that you must have the international driver’s license for Croatia and green card.
 Patrol officers on those checkpoints will ask you to present those documents.
-So, if you are still doubting if you need an International Driver's Permit in Croatia?, or does Croatia require an International Driver's License?, the only answer is yes.

 Mljet National Park